open-voice-interoperability/docs-archived/components/voice_registry_system.md

 **Storage**

-    The system will need to use two types of storage (for performance) - a persistent storage (like DB) and an in-memory storage (cache).
-A forward cache is the ideal way to implement the system.
-All read (search) operations go to cache, while all update (write/update/delete) go to cache and DB (with enough safeguards to ensure data integrity)
+    The system will need to two storages for persistence and better performance - a persistent storage (like DB) and an in-memory storage (cache).
+A read-only cache is an ideal way to implement the system.
+All read (search) operations go to cache, while all update (write/update/delete) go to DB and then update cache (with enough safeguards to ensure data integrity)

 **DB Usage**